Macks3110/bADAss_team_project/README.md

 How's been the productivity over the years?
 Is it growing, decreasing?
 What are the factors correlated with the trend?
 Temperature rise, fertilizer usage?

-Then we will make comparaisons between Switzerland and other european countries.
-Does CH import more than the average european country (due to its small size ?) ?
+Then we will make comparaisons between Switzerland and its neighbours.
+Does CH import more than its neighbours (due to its small size ?) ?

 Is food selfsuffience of CH realistic ?
 How many farmer would it need ?